tbienias/blog/posts/gitlab-data-scraping.md

 ### 26/04/2018 ###

-[GitLab](https://gitlab.com/) offers several functionalities for keeping track of project status.
+GitLab offers several functionalities for keeping track of project status.
 This article will explain how to gather data from GitLab.
 Here we will explain how-to gather all the meaningful data GitLab provides for us.

 ## [](#gathering-data-easily)Gathering Data Easily
 ### [](#gitlab-api)GitLab API
 Since we're lazy we aim for gathering data the easy way.
 GitLab provides a splendid [API](https://docs.gitlab.com/ee/api/) for querying all kinds of project-related data.
 A quick scan of their documentation states that we're gonna use `GET` requests for accessing data through GitLab's REST-API.
-Anyways, we want an even simpler solution so [googling](https://www.google.com/search?hl=en&as_q=gitlab+python) for _gitlab python_ spits out [this little gem](https://github.com/python-gitlab/python-gitlab). _python-gitlab_ is a Python wrapper for GitLab - what do we want more?!
+Anyways, we want an even simpler solution so googling after _gitlab python_ spits out [this little gem](https://github.com/python-gitlab/python-gitlab). _python-gitlab_ is a Python wrapper for GitLab - what do we want more?!
 Let's see how easy it is to gather some data for evaluation purposes.
 ### [](#python-gitlab)python-gitlab
 For evaluating this library we want to print arbitrary project names of publicly available projects hosted on GitLab.
 So first things first - install _python-gitlab_: